 Luthin Associates has rich experience in energy markets, renewable procurement, sustainability, benchmarking, and facility master plan development.
 This experience coupled with our deep-rooted regulatory expertise in local law compliance and NYISO markets translates into a profound understanding of how the Climate Mobilization Act impacts your building(s).

 New York City passed a set of laws under the Climate Mobilization Act to transition New York toward clean electricity and drastically lower Greenhouse Gas (GHG) emissions.
 This new legislation intends to counter the threat of climate change and involves four local laws which require:

 - LL92 and 94: Mandates that certain existing building roofs must be covered in green roofs or Solar Photovoltaics (PVs), including new construction

 - LL95: Assigns all buildings an energy efficiency grade

 - LL96: Establishes a sustainable energy loan program

 - LL97: Sets annual carbon emission limits for buildings

 More About Local Law 97

-Local Law 97 (LL97) exerts immediate short-term financial impact on many buildings in New York City and presents the greatest scope for improvement.
+Local Law 97 (LL97) exerts an immediate short-term financial impact on many buildings in New York City and presents the greatest scope for improvement.
 Beginning in 2024, LL97 stipulates a GHG budget for every building over 25,000 square feet and assesses penalties for exceedance.
 Every affected building is required to submit an annual certificate of its GHG emissions, and pay exceedance penalties, if any.
 Factors that affect a building’s greenhouse gas budget include:

 - The occupancy classes of the spaces within the building property

 - The area of the building (in square feet)

 The chart below demonstrates carbon penalties for a 100,000 square foot building, with 10,000 tons of annual carbon dioxide emissions from 2024 through 2050.
 Each bar represents the varying penalties based on the occupancy class.